rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 ### Have you used any of the following mechanisms to improve compilation performance?

-Please select only mechanisms/workarounds that you have used **primarily** in order to improve compilation performance, not for other reasons.
+Please select only mechanisms/workarounds that you have used at least once **primarily** in order to improve compilation performance, not for other reasons.

 Type: select all that apply (optional)